Find answers to frequently asked questions about the Community Education Fund.

 6. What kind of information will you ask for in the application?

-- We will ask for some basic organisational information.
+- We will ask for some basic organisational information, and that you can confirm your organisation meets our eligibility criteria.

 - The application questions focus on the communities you serve and your relationships with them.